top of page

 (with Kirara Homma, Jinfeng Chang, Hadi and David Wuepper)

-The world’s agricultural grasslands lose biodiversity at a rapid pace.
-Countries aim to make grassland use more sustainable through policies, e.g., land use regulations that oblige farmers to shift practices, and payment schemes that incentivize farmers to do so.
-Yet, we know comparably little about these policies’ performance: to what extent management shifts improve biodiversity, and, on the cost side, the magnitude of potential trade-offs with grassland production at the intensive margin and land expansion to offset productivity losses at the extensive margin.
-We created a globally comprehensive dataset comprising information on grassland bird species, farmers’ grassland management practices, and relevant agri-environmental policies, collected annually from 2001 to 2018.
-To identify causal effects, we combine difference-in-differences and difference-in-discontinuities designs.
-We find that land-use regulations addressing both land management and tenure significantly improved biodiversity, whereas agri-environmental payment schemes and general biodiversity conservation policies are not effective.
-Specifically, land-use regulations increased general bird species richness by 9% and richness of red-listed birds by 7%.
-However, this mainly occurred by reducing management intensity, thereby reducing animal feed production by about 2% (approximately USD 1,300 loss per km²).
-For currently intensively managed countries, the land expansion needed to mitigate this loss is expected to range from 6,080 km2 (if newly expanded lands are managed at the same intensity) to 74,000 km2 (under a more realistic middle-intensity scenario).
-Moving beyond global averages, heterogeneity analyses by countries’ contexts show that biodiversity benefits become larger in countries with higher institutional capacity, human development, and secure property rights.
+The world’s grasslands lose their birds at a rapid pace.
+Countries aim to make grassland use more sustainable through various policies, e.g., regulations, tenure reforms, payment schemes, and habitat protections.
+Yet, we know little about the comparative performance of these policies.
+Here, we assess the effectiveness of different grassland policies in protecting grassland bird diversity, at the global scale.
+We created a globally comprehensive dataset comprising information on grassland bird species, farmers’ grassland management intensity, and relevant grassland conservation policies, collected annually from 2001 to 2018.
+Empirically, we rely on difference-in-differences and difference-in-discontinuities designs.
+We find that policies promoting management extensification via changes in both management practices and tenure (land-use regulations) significantly improve bird species richness, whereas agri-environmental payment schemes and general biodiversity conservation policies are not indicated to be impactful on average.
+Land-use regulations increased general bird species richness by 9% and richness of red-listed birds by 7%.
+However, this mainly occurs by reducing management intensity, thereby reducing animal feed production by about 2% (approximately USD 1,300 loss per km²).
+Under current management systems, the land expansion needed to compensate for this loss ranges from 74,000 km² for middle-productivity to 6,080 km² for high-productivity grasslands.
+Moreover, the identified policy effects on birds are mostly concentrated in high-income countries with stronger institutional capacity and secure property rights.

 (with Ben Groom, Lorenzo Sileci and Steve Langton)